Norfolk and Western 611

 Norfolk and Western 611, also known as the "Spirit of Roanoke" and the "Queen of Steam", is the only surviving example of Norfolk and Western's (N&W) class J 4-8-4 type "Northern" streamlined steam locomotives.
-Built in May 1950 at N&W's Roanoke (East End) Shops in Roanoke, Virginia, it was one of the last mainline passenger steam locomotives built in the United States and represents a pinnacle of American steam locomotive technology.
+Built in May 1950 at N&W's Roanoke (East End) Shops in Roanoke, Virginia, it was the twelfth member of its class and was also one of the last mainline passenger steam locomotives built in the United States, representing a pinnacle of American steam locomotive technology.

 No. 611 hauled N&W's premier passenger trains between Norfolk, Virginia, and Cincinnati, Ohio; and ferried Southern Railway's (SOU) passenger trains through the Blue Ridge Mountains between Monroe and Bristol, Virginia.
 Retired from revenue service in 1959, No. 611 was donated to the Roanoke City Council and put on display at the Virginia Museum of Transportation (VMT), where it became the sole survivor of the 14 class J locomotives.

 In 1982, No. 611 was restored to operation by N&W successor Norfolk Southern (NS).
 It became the mainline star of the railroad's steam program, pulling excursion trains as far south as Florida, as far north as New York, and as far west as Illinois and Missouri.
 In late 1994, when liability insurance costs led NS to end its steam program, the locomotive was again retired and moved back to the VMT.
 In 2012, No. 611 was officially donated to the VMT.

 In 2015, after a year of restoration at the North Carolina Transportation Museum (NCTM) in Spencer, North Carolina, No. 611 returned to mainline excursion service as part of the NS 21st Century Steam program until that program ended in 2017.
-No. 611 has since been operated by the VMT in excursion service and as a traveling exhibit, spending time at the NCTM and Strasburg Rail Road (SRC) in Strasburg, Pennsylvania, and since 2023, pulling Virginia Scenic Railway excursions on the Buckingham Branch Railroad.
+No. 611 has since been operated by the VMT in excursion service and as a traveling exhibit, spending time at the NCTM and Strasburg Rail Road (SRC) in Strasburg, Pennsylvania, and since 2023, pulling Virginia Scenic Railway excursions on the Buckingham Branch Railroad, out of Staunton, Virginia.

 Frequently invoked as an icon of Roanoke and its railroading history, No. 611 was declared a National Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers (ASME) in 1984 and was designated the official state steam locomotive of Virginia by the Virginia General Assembly in 2017.
 It was added to the Virginia Landmarks Register by the Virginia Department of Historic Resources (DHR) in 2023.
-No. 611 was listed on the National Register of Historic Places in 2024.
+No. 611 was listed on the National Register of Historic Places in 2024 and rededicated as an ASME landmark in 2025.